ClearwaterUK/LittleEdit/README.md

 ## Current status

-LittleEdit is currently in active, part-time development.
-The current build is compatible with Littlewood v0.9.

-As the software is still in development, both the source code and the program itself is subject to major changes.
+Due to a lack of interest and other commitments, LittleEdit is no longer actively developed.
+The source code will remain available for viewing.

 ## Setup